 Australia’s flagship aid investment to Africa is a substantial but targeted Australia Awards Scholarship program.
 Through Australia Awards, we contribute to African leadership and human capacity development in the areas of extractives, agricultural and public policy, where Australia has extensive experience and expertise.
 Australia Awards have been offered in Africa since the 1960s.
-Australia provided over 360 scholarships to African students in 2016.
+Australia will fund 440 scholarships to African students in 2017.

 The Australia Awards program in Africa promotes and supports Australian development and economic diplomacy objectives in Sub-Saharan Africa through: